 Catherine grew up in Encinitas, moved away for college and career reasons, and returned to Encinitas with her husband and two children in 2009.

 Graduating from Torrey Pines High School in 1994, she played varsity basketball for four years, earning the MVP award for her last three years.
 She attended college at Northwestern University in Chicago, earning a bachelors and masters degree in journalism from the Medill School of Journalism.
 Graduating during an expanding economy, she was hired as a reporter at the Los Angeles Times’ Ventura County bureau.
 Her beat was transportation, which sparked an interest in urban planning that still inspires her today.

-Before the 2002 Winter Olympics, Catherine became a reporter with the Associated Press and moved to Utah to work in AP’s Salt Lake City bureau.
+Before the 2002 Winter Olympics, Catherine became a reporter with the Associated Press and moved to Utah to work in the AP’s Salt Lake City bureau.

-Catherine met her husband Jeremy on a competitive co-ed ultimate Frisbee team that traveled around the inter-mountain west for games on weekends.
-Jeremy is a Physician Assistant, now working at North County Health Services in primary care.
-He hails from Knoxville, TN, and has worked as a Park Ranger for the National Park Service in Yellowstone National Park, Joshua Tree National Park and other national parks before attending P.A. school in Salt Lake City.
+Catherine met her husband Jeremy on a competitive co-ed Ultimate Frisbee team that traveled around the inter-mountain west for tournaments on weekends.
+Jeremy is a Physician Assistant, working at North County Health Services as a primary care provider.
+He hails from Knoxville, Tennessee, and has worked as a Park Ranger for the National Park Service in Yellowstone, Joshua Tree National Park and other national parks.